TalalShatra/TalalShatra/README.md

 - 🌱 I’m currently learning SDET
 - 👯 I’m looking to collaborate on Java
-- 🤔 I’m looking for help with Github
 - 💬 Ask me about Java
 - 📫 How to reach me: talalshatra@yahoo.com